Buffalo market reopens to debate over healing, sensitivity

 BUFFALO, N.Y. -- Cariol Horne started her morning outside the Tops Friendly Market in Buffalo, placing white roses at a colorful memorial to the 10 Black people slain there two months ago by a white gunman.

-Across the fenced-off parking lot, the supermarket chain's president and employees were preparing to lead media on a preview of the refurbished store Thursday, a day ahead of its reopening to the public.
+Across the fenced-off parking lot, the supermarket chain's president and employees were preparing to lead media on a preview of the refurbished store, a day ahead of its Friday reopening to the public.

-Count Horne, a 54-year-old activist and retired Buffalo police officer, among those in the neighborhood who say it's too soon.
+Horne, a 54-year-old activist and retired Buffalo police officer, is among those in the neighborhood who say it's too soon.

 “We’re pretty much shopping on people’s blood,” she said.
 “I think that this is more about putting people to work rather than letting them heal. … Just two months ago, these people were running for their lives.”